-Patient education and support require the involvement of the entire healthcare team (clinicians, nurses, treatment supporters, social workers, etc.).
+Therapeutic patient education and patient support require the involvement of the entire healthcare team (clinicians, nurses, treatment supporters, social workers, etc.).
 In large-scale programmes, the healthcare team sometimes includes trained counsellors who provide information and support.

-Treatment education and support may be provided through various channels: organising educational sessions during in-facility or home visits, video and telephone contacts.
+Therapeutic patient education and patient support may be provided through various channels: organising educational sessions during in-facility or home visits, video and telephone contacts.

-Patient education and support are required throughout treatment, as adherence may vary over time and patients may experience phases of treatment acceptance and rejection.
+Therapeutic patient education and patient support are required throughout treatment, as adherence may vary over time and patients may experience phases of treatment acceptance and rejection.